Sophira/kaptowka-docs/README.md

 * `!help`: Show the available commands.

 The `!water`, `!plant` and `!cut` commands expect one or more cell references to be given.
-For example, "!water a1 b1" will command your bot to water the trees in cells A1 and B1.
+For example, `!water a1 b1` will command your bot to water the trees in cells A1 and B1.
 Each player gets their own individual bot.

 Each of the commands, apart from !help, has a delay associated with it, in